OfficeDev/office-js-docs-pr/docs/reference/objectmodel/requirement-set-1.7/outlook-requirement-set-1.7.md

 ---
 title: Outlook add-in API requirement set 1.7
-description: 'Overview of the Outlook add-in API (Requirement set 1.7)' ms.date: 12/17/2019
+description: 'Overview of the Outlook add-in API (requirement set 1.7)' ms.date: 05/17/2021
 localization_priority: Normal
 ---

 # Outlook add-in API requirement set 1.7

-The Outlook add-in API subset of the Office JavaScript API includes objects, methods, properties and events that you can use in an Outlook add-in.
+The Outlook add-in API subset of the Office JavaScript API includes objects, methods, properties, and events that you can use in an Outlook add-in.

 > [!NOTE]
 > This documentation is for a [requirement set](../../requirement-sets/outlook-api-requirement-sets.md) other than the latest requirement set.

 ## What's new in 1.7?

-Requirement set 1.7 includes all of the features of [Requirement set 1.6](../requirement-set-1.6/outlook-requirement-set-1.6.md).
+Requirement set 1.7 includes all of the features of [requirement set 1.6](../requirement-set-1.6/outlook-requirement-set-1.6.md).
 It added the following features.

 - Added new APIs regarding the recurrence pattern on appointments and messages that are meeting requests.
 - Modified the item.from property to also be available in Compose mode.